 - The flavor of sage is greatly diminished if it is kept from the sun.

 The flavor of your culinary sage may be impacted by a lack of sun as well.
 For example, it may maintain some flavor if it doesn’t get enough sun, but it will probably be dull, and it won’t have the “bite” sage is known for.
 To avoid these problems, make sure you give your sage at least 6 hours of full sun per day or a full day of indirect sun.

 Can Sage Get Too Much Sun?

 In some cases, sage can get too much sun.
 It is a very drought-resistant herb, but at the same time, sage does not like direct sun during times of extreme heat.
-Wilting is often a sign of overexposure to the sun.
+Wilting is often a sign of overexposure to the sun (although it can be a sign of too much water as well).
 However, the biggest sign that your sage is getting too much sun is lack of growth.
 Your plants will look as if they have simply stopped growing, and this is precisely what is happening.